Skip to main content

 What is Entresto?

-Entresto is a new angiotensin receptor neprilysin inhibitor combination (an “ARNI”) medication for patients with heart failure with reduced ejection fraction (HFrEF)1.
+Entresto is an angiotensin receptor neprilysin inhibitor combination (an “ARNI”) medication for patients with heart failure with reduced ejection fraction (HFrEF)1.

 • Valsartan is an angiotensin receptor blocker (ARB) that blocks the activity of angiotensin II at the receptor level.
 These drugs are well established for use in patients with heart failure.